Queensland Museum Cobb+Co

-The Cobb & Co Museum is at 27 Lindsay Street, Toowoomba, Queensland, Australia.
+The Queensland Museum Cobb+Co (formerly the Cobb+Co Museum) is at 27 Lindsay Street, Toowoomba, Queensland, Australia.
+It is part of the Queensland Museum Network.

 History

 The museum was originally established to house The Cobb & Co.
 Collection of W. R. F. Bolton consisting of over thirty 19th century horse-drawn vehicles which he collected and had restored over a period of more than thirty years.
 This Collection also includes over one hundred artifacts, comprising saddles, machinery, tools, and items of domestic and occupational use.
 The expansion of the museum over time, with the addition and consolidation of other collections, has led to the museum becoming internationally recognised as housing The National Carriage Collection.

 The Collection was originally on display in Toowoomba at the premises of Cobb & Co.
 Limited, Mr Bolton's road transport company, from 1965 until 1981.
 Jenny Cardell, Mr Bolton's daughter, and her husband, Adrian Cardell, purchased the Collection through their company Banks Pty.
 Ltd. in 1980.
 They then entered into protracted negotiations with the Queensland Government to donate the Collection to the Queensland Museum on the condition that the Collection would be housed at Toowoomba in a purpose-built building.